 Provisioning a replica

-On the Crunchy Bridge dashboard, select the cluster for which you want to fork.
-Under “Cluster Actions”, click “Fork”.
+On the Crunchy Bridge dashboard, select the cluster for which you want to create a replica.
+Under “Cluster Actions”, click “Create Replica”.

-The following will be automatically set up for the fork based on the original cluster:
+The following will be automatically set up for the replica based on the original cluster:

 - Postgres version